Dear Leninraj,

 From United States, Daphne

 You cannot punish or initiate any disciplinary action against any superiors.
-Instead you can have the grievance redressal system, so that the aggrieved juniors can render for redressal of grievance against his superior.
+Instead, you can have the grievance redressal system so that the aggrieved juniors can seek redressal for grievances against their superiors.

 From India, Kumbakonam